 In addition to her yoga teaching certification, Susan is an ACE Fitness Instructor, AFAA Personal training, Spin & Step Certified, Nutrition & Cleansing Certification, and is NeuroKinetic Therapy Level 1 Certified.

 Jan has been practicing yoga since 2006 and teaching since 2010.
 She feels that Yoga continues to provide her with the tools to handle the “Rollercoaster” of life and is passionate about sharing the teachings of yoga with her students.
 Jan completed the Ayurveda Yoga Teacher Training with Sara Tomlinson, her yoga teacher training at Naturally Yoga, and a certification in Restorative Yoga from Masala Yoga.
 She began practicing Anusara Yoga and finds that the combination of alignment and spirituality are perfect for her mind and body.
 Jan has studied with many wonderful teachers, Sheryl Edsall, Chaya Spencer, Elizabeth Doberneck, Todd Norian and Desiree Rumbaugh and has completed two Anusara Immersions.

-Whitney Speer, Certified Romana Pilates Instructor
+Whitney Speer, Certified Romana Pilates and the GYROKINESIS® Method Instructor